sandeshsk12/Flipside_dashboard_porter/README.md

 ## Troubleshooting

 - **Missing tabs**: Some websites load content dynamically.
 Try increasing the wait times in the code.
-- **Authentication**: The tool doesn't handle login-required pages.
-Ensure the content is publicly accessible.
 - **Rate limiting**: Some websites may block frequent requests.
 Add delays between requests if needed.

 ## License